Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 * All the modeling n-gram forms combinations have not been tested, there is probably bugs there with results that have eg no clusters

+* the modeling server can't re-establish connection to the Postgres if it restarts
+* also I assume there are in general lots of bugs in the modeling server

 * Review flows are missing edit functionality and its form
 * Also facets should be included in the new review flow modal
 * Test flow button doesn't work (should basically just run the flow and see if it throws an error)